Jehovah Nissi - LORD our Banner

 against Jacob" (Ge 27:41)

-Verb tense for "bore grudge" (in the Septuagint) = imperfect denoting an action in time past, then present, but not finished.
+Verb tense for "bore grudge" (in the Septuagint) = imperfect denoting an action repeated over and over again.
 So we can begin to understand the deep root of enmity Amalek ("Esau") held for Israel ("Jacob").

 What was Amalek's strategy?

-Context: a section from Moses' instruction to Israel just prior to entering Canaan)
+(Context: a section from Moses' instruction to the Second generation of Israel just prior to entering the promised land)

-"Remember what Amalek did to you along the way when you came out from Egypt how he met you along the way & attacked among you all the stragglers at your rear when you were faint and weary; and he did not fear God.
-Therefore it shall come about when Jehovah your Elohim has given you rest from all your surrounding enemies, in the land which Jehovah your Elohim gives you as an inheritance to possess, you shall blot out (click note) the memory of Amalek from under heaven; you must not forget
+"Remember what Amalek did to you along the way when you came out from Egypt how he met you along the way and attacked among you all the stragglers at your rear when you were faint and weary; and he did not fear God.
+Therefore it shall come about when Jehovah your Elohim has given you rest from all your surrounding enemies, in the land which Jehovah your Elohim gives you as an inheritance to possess, you shall blot out (click note) the memory of Amalek from under heaven; you must not forget Deut 25:17, 18, 19

-Note what Elijah did to the enemies of God in 1Ki 18:40 (Click Spurgeon's comment)
+Note what Elijah did to the enemies of God in 1Ki 18:40 (Spurgeon's comment)

 Am I giving aid to brethren in the faith who have straggled behind because they have become faint and weary?